ChatGPT uses web search in 80%+ of the prompts

 Strategic implications:

-- US businesses: Need stronger SEO for AI to compete for limited citations
+- US businesses.
+You need stronger SEO for AI to compete for fewer citations.

-- Global strategy: Target queries that perform well across multiple countries
+- Global strategy.
+Target queries that perform across multiple countries.

 3. Content optimization for citations